Oneworld

-Oneworld (CRS: *O, stylised as oneworld) is a global airline alliance consisting of 15 member airlines.
+Oneworld (stylized as oneworld) is a global airline alliance consisting of 15 member airlines.
 It was founded on 1 February 1999.
-The alliance's stated objective is to be the first choice airline alliance for the world's frequent international travellers.
-Its headquarters have been located in Fort Worth, Texas, since December 2022.
+Its headquarters have been located in Fort Worth, Texas, U.S. since December 2022.

-The alliance's current membership consists of Alaska Airlines, American Airlines, British Airways, Cathay Pacific, Fiji Airways, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Oman Air, Qantas, Qatar Airways, Royal Air Maroc, Royal Jordanian and SriLankan Airlines.
+The alliance's current membership consists of Alaska Airlines/Hawaiian Airlines, American Airlines, British Airways, Cathay Pacific, Fiji Airways, Finnair, Iberia, Japan Airlines, Malaysia Airlines, Oman Air, Qantas, Qatar Airways, Royal Air Maroc, Royal Jordanian and SriLankan Airlines.

 As of March 2020, its member airlines collectively operate a fleet of 3,296 aircraft, serve about 1,000 airports in 170 countries, carrying over 490 million passengers per year on 13,000 plus daily departures.
 It is the third-largest global airline alliance in terms of passengers carried, behind SkyTeam (676 million in 2019) and Star Alliance (762 million in 2019).

 Management

 Oneworld announced the formation of a central alliance team, the Oneworld Management Company (OMC), in February 2000, to mark the alliance's first anniversary.
-The OMC was established May 2000 in Vancouver, British Columbia, Canada (see § Headquarters below).
+The OMC was established May 2000 in Vancouver, Canada.
 It acts as the alliance's central secretariat, with responsibility for driving future growth and the launch of new customer services and benefits.

 The OMC was first led by managing partner Peter Buecking, previously director of sales and marketing at Cathay Pacific; followed by John McCulloch, previously the alliance's vice-president for marketing.
-Bruce Ashby, who previously held roles of CEO of Saudi Arabia's SAMA Airlines, CEO of India's IndiGo, and executive vice-president for US Airways, became CEO in December 2011.
+Bruce Ashby, who previously held roles of CEO of Saudi Arabia's Sama, CEO of India's IndiGo, and executive vice-president for US Airways, became CEO in December 2011.
 Rob Gurney succeeded Ashby as CEO in October 2016.

 Reporting to the CEO are vice-presidents for commercial; membership and customer experience; and corporate communications, a chief financial officer and an IT director.

-The CEO reports to the Oneworld Governing Board, which is made up of the chief executives of each of the member airlines.
-The Governing Board meets regularly to set strategic direction and review progress.
+The CEO reports to the Oneworld governing board, which is made up of the chief executives of each of the member airlines.
+The governing board meets regularly to set strategic direction and review progress.
 Chairmanship of the board rotates among the alliance members' chief executives.
 Qatar Airways CEO Akbar Al Baker succeeded Qantas CEO as chairman in May 2021.

 Headquarters

-In 2011, the alliance headquarters relocated from Vancouver, British Columbia, Canada, to Park Avenue in New York City, New York, United States, sharing premises with the local offices of a number of Oneworld member airlines including American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines and Qantas.
+In 2011, the alliance headquarters relocated from Vancouver, Canada, to 2 Park Avenue in New York City, sharing premises with the local offices of a number of Oneworld member airlines including American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines and Qantas.

-The headquarters of the Oneworld alliance moved to Fort Worth, Texas, USA, where American Airlines—one of its member airlines—is headquartered, in December 2022.
+The headquarters of the Oneworld alliance moved to Fort Worth, where American Airlines, one of its member airlines, is headquartered, in December 2022.